 4. Motivation

-A constructivist approach to motivation centers on the idea that each person has different inspirations.
-In order to activate students' minds and encourage their enthusiasm for learning, educators must know how to engage and inspire them.
+A constructivist approach to motivation centres on the idea that each person has different inspirations.
+In order to activate students’ minds and encourage their enthusiasm for learning, educators must know how to engage and inspire them.
+Fostering student motivation and encouraging students to participate actively are essential for effective constructivist learning, as they help create a supportive classroom environment that promotes engagement, collaboration, and critical thinking.

 5. Knowledge is personal